-Since your home is most often the most expensive purchase you'll make in your lifetime, it makes sense to protect it as a long-term investment.
-But before you buy, particularly if it was newly built, you will want to do a thorough inspection to make sure there aren't any serious defects.
-Construction defects often cost thousands of dollars to fix and often depreciate one's home value or even force the owners to leave.
+Your home is most often the most expensive purchase you'll make in your lifetime.
+As a homebuyer, protecting your real property like a long-term investment makes sense.
+But before completing a real estate transaction with a real estate agent, you’ll want to do a thorough inspection.
+Make sure there aren't any serious defects, especially in new construction real estate.
+Construction defects often cost thousands of dollars to fix.
+They can depreciate one's home value or even force homeowners to leave.

 Examples of Construction Defects

-There is no limit to the kinds of defects that may be present in a home, from minor problems that can easily be fixed to major situations that render a home uninhabitable.
+All kinds of defects may be present in a home.
+There are minor problems that can easily be fixed to major situations that render a home uninhabitable.
 Defects can originate in the design, planning, inspection, or construction phase.

 Common defects include: